American Council of Engineering Companies: Advocacy

 In recent years, ACEC has won judicial or legislative victories on issues including indemnification provisions, the duty to defend, and the Economic Loss Doctrine.
 Each year, ACEC conducts annual Professional Liability Insurance Surveys of member and carriers to gauge current market conditions.

 Political Action Committee

 The American Council of Engineering Companies Political Action Committee (ACEC/PAC) is a $1 million-plus annual PAC, the largest PAC in the A/E industry and among the top 3 percent of all federal PACs.

 During the 2014-2016 election cycle, the PAC contributed more than $2 million to Congressional campaigns and had a 97 percent win record.

 ACEC/PAC is bipartisan, funded solely by ACEC member contributions, and supports pro-business candidates.

-In 2021 ACEC opened the doors to a new townhouse on Capitol Hill to host events tied to ACEC/PAC and the political programs of its Member Organizations.

 Education

 The Council holds more than 100 online classes annually, covering a wide range of business management and engineering topics.

 ACEC's Senior Executives Institute (SEI) provides advanced management, leadership and public policy training for firm leaders.
 More than 500 executives have participated in the program.

 In cooperation with the Federal Highway Administration, ACEC holds regular on-site educational workshops on Federal Acquisition Regulations.